What To Do About Wasp Nests On Your Jacksonville Property

 The term “wasp” is used to categorize a large group of stinging insects that live around the world.
-Here in Jacksonville, we have bald-faced hornets, European hornets, mud daubers, yellowjackets, mason wasps, paper wasps, and many more.
-Some species of wasps are solitary creatures and build small nests to house themselves and their young, while others are social and live in ever-growing hives.
-These hives are typically built out of chewed-up cellulose gathered from paper, cardboard, and other wood-based items.
+We have bald-faced hornets, European hornets, mud daubers, yellowjackets, mason wasps, paper wasps, and many more here in Jacksonville.
+Some wasp species are solitary creatures and build small nests to house themselves and their young, while others are social and live in ever-growing hives.
+These hives are typically made out of chewed-up cellulose gathered from paper, cardboard, and other wood-based items.

 Where Wasps Build Their Nests

 Wasps build their nests in a variety of locations around properties.
 Yellowjackets build tiered or circular nests connected to trees or the side of buildings.
 Mud daubers build cylindrical, 1”-wide mud tubes on vertical surfaces.
-Some species of wasps including paper wasps, cicada killers, and yellowjackets occasionally build their nests underground inside empty holes.
+Some species of wasps, including paper wasps, cicada killers, and yellowjackets, occasionally make their nests underground inside empty holes.
 This is especially concerning, as all it takes is one wrong step to enact the wrath of an entire colony.

 Are Wasps Dangerous?

 Wasps, unlike honey bees, can sting multiple times without harming themselves.
 Although the venom they release is lessened with each additional sting, this still poses a serious concern for human health.
-This poses an even greater concern for individuals who are allergic to insect venom.
-Where it takes around 1000 stings to kill an adult, it only takes one to send someone who is allergic to life-threatening anaphylactic shock.
+This poses an even more significant problem for individuals who are allergic to insect venom.
+It takes around 1000 stings to kill an adult; it only takes one to send someone allergic to life-threatening anaphylactic shock.
 To better understand your risk, consult your doctor.